The ZeroNow Campaign’s™ Sunshine Law Success

-Second submission to House of Commons on Bill C-65
+Second Submission to House of Commons on Bill C-65

-In a heartfelt and deeply personal submission to the House of Commons committee preparing anti-harassment legislation for federally regulated workplaces, Kathleen Finlay shares her story and those of former and current federal employees who have reached out to her.
+In a heartfelt and deeply personal submission to the House of Commons committee drafting anti-harassment legislation for federally regulated workplaces, Kathleen Finlay shares her story and those of former and current federal employees who have reached out to her.